-- Cook the rice – add rice, broth/water, spices, and garlic cloves.
-Make sure rice is spread evenly.
+- Rice – add rice, broth/water, spices, and garlic cloves.
+The ideal ratio is 1 cup of water/liquid for every 1 cup of rice.
+Make sure the rice is spread evenly.
 Cover and pressure cook.

 Once it’s ready, remove the flash of garlic and fluff the rice with a fork.
 Stir everything together, then serve and enjoy!

 Instant Pot Lamb and Rice (Plov).
 A simple and flavorful, wholesome One-Pot meal!